Code-Institute-Submissions/FitForLife/README.md

-EMAIL_HOST_PASSWORD |	To login for sending notification emails STRIPE_PUBLIC_KEY |	Needed for the stripe payment system STRIPE_SECRET_KEY |	Needed for the stripe payment system STRIPE_WH_SECRET   |	Needed for the stripe payment system AWS_ACCESS_KEY_ID | Needed for the S3 Bucket static files AWS_SECRET_ACCESS_KEY | Needed for the S3 Bucket static files AWS	Deployment only | to tell Django to use s3 instead of local static files
+EMAIL_HOST_PASSWORD |	To login for sending notification emails STRIPE_PUBLIC_KEY |	Needed for the stripe payment system STRIPE_SECRET_KEY |	Needed for the stripe payment system STRIPE_WH_SECRET   |	Needed by the webhook for encryption of the payment confirmation AWS_ACCESS_KEY_ID | Needed for the S3 Bucket static files AWS_SECRET_ACCESS_KEY | Needed for the S3 Bucket static files AWS	Deployment only | to tell Django to use s3 instead of local static files